-Conversion also requires that you have a clear strategy to formulate hypothesis and prioritise budgets according to the chances and value of success.
-There must to be a potential for a significant ROI for any
+Conversion also requires a clear strategy to formulate hypothesis and prioritise budgets according to the chances and value of success.
+There must to be a potential for a significant ROI for any A/B test.

 Competitor analysis can give you an advantage:

 Respect your opponents as in a majority of cases at least one competitor will have a better hand than you.
-Take time to observe your competitors to see what you can learn from them.
+Take time to observe your competitors to see what you can learn.
 Copy and adapt loosely, but don’t replicate what your competitors do as otherwise your site will look exactly like theirs.

-It is naive to suggest you should never copy your competitors because it won’t work on your site.
+It is naïve to suggest you should never copy your competitors because it won’t work on your site.
 Sure, not everything will work, but if you are selective and use ideas in the right context they may enhance your user experience and improve conversion.
 But don’t assume they have done their homework and tested new designs.
 A/B test them before you roll out things you copy.
-Also look outside of your competitors for inspiration as most new features are likely to be adopted in other sectors first before they get to your small area of the web.
+Also look outside of your competitors for inspiration.
+Most new features are likely to be adopted in other sectors first before they get to your small area of the web.
 You should then apply A/B testing when appropriate to validate whether an idea will benefit your site.